 Zoom – A zoom lens is usually something like a 24-70.
 The 24-70 is the lens that is on my camera probably 90% of the time.

 Telephoto – This lens will be used for capturing those smaller details in the landscape.

 This isn’t a final list of lenses to bring, just what I shoot with.
 I’ve had people who bring macro lenses with them as they love finding textures and patterns to shoot!

 Filters are by no means a necessity for landscape photography, but they allow you to get creative.
 Long exposures of waterfalls during the day.
 Fast moving clouds then let’s do some long exposures for streaky clouds.

-My filter system of choice is the Firecrest filters by Formatt Hitech.
-The Formatt Hitech filters are well built and the price of them is reasonable, and they cast no color over the images when doing longer exposures.
+My filter system of choice made by Haida.
+The Haida filters are well built and the price of them is reasonable, and they cast no color over the images when doing longer exposures.

 Also, I use the square filters over the screw on type as I can buy what’s called step up and down rings to allow my filter holder to adapt to different thread sizes and lenses.

 PLEASE NOTE: If buying a filter system, make sure you can use it on your wide-angle lens and zoom lens.